Getting Started

 SELECT * from mfsettings

-Before one can start to use the connector, it is necessary to pull the Metadata structure into SQL.
-If you cannot start the sync process it is likely that the installation of the vault applications have not been completed.
-From Release 4 this operation is dependent on a valid license.
+Before you can use the connector, pull the metadata structure into SQL.
+If you cannot start the sync process then the vault applications may not be fully installed.
+From Release 4 this operation depends on a valid license.

 Synchronise metadata